 Authorizing Withdrawals from Your Bank Account If you make a payment agreement, the creditor may ask you to let them take automatic payments from your bank account.
 Be very careful anytime you give permission to anyone over the phone.
+Also, remember that the creditor can keep taking phone.
 Also, remember that the creditor can keep taking payments until you tell your bank to stop letting them.

-• Paying on Multiple Debts
+Paying on Multiple Debts